wilsonmar/gapi-node/README.md

 > QUESTION: Is the client.js library hosted among others at https://developers.google.com/speed/libraries/?csw=1

-The functionality of these web pages can be implemented as a plug-in within several frameworks:
+The functionality of these web pages can be implemented as a plug-in within UI frameworks:
 * https://wordpress.org/plugins/googl/

 Sample client code in various other programming languages have been published :